The Philadelphia Flyers have agreed with John Tortorella on a four-year deal for him to their new head coach, according to ESPN.

-Weekes reports the sides are in the late stages of the negotiating process.
+NHL analyst Kevin Weekes first reported on Tuesday night that the Flyers had offered Tortorella the position and the sides were in the late stages of the negotiating process.

-Tortorella, 63, has coached for the New York Rangers, Tampa Bay Lightning, Vancouver Canucks, and Columbus Blue Jackets over his head coaching career which began in 1988, highlighted by a Stanley Cup win with the Lightning in 2003-04.
+Tortorella, who turns 64 on June 24th, has coached the New York Rangers, Tampa Bay Lightning, Vancouver Canucks, and Columbus Blue Jackets over his head coaching career which began in 1988, highlighted by a Stanley Cup win with the Lightning in 2003-04.

 Tort and Tampa beat the Flyers in Game 7 of the Eastern Conference Finals that year.